TheEngineeringBay/Awesome-Broodwar-Resources/README.md

 ### Map Triggers (Use Map Settings)
 - [EUD Editor](https://github.com/Buizz/EUDEditor): A GUI for doing complex actions in triggers that would require the use of EUD (Extended Unit Deaths).
 Written in VB.
-- [EUD Editor 3](https://github.com/Buizz/EUD-Editor-3): The successor to EUD Editor which also works for Starcraft: Remastered.
+- [EUD Editor 3](https://github.com/Buizz/EUD-Editor-3): The successor to EUD Editor which also works for StarCraft: Remastered.
 Written in VB.NET.
-- [euddraft](https://github.com/phu54321/euddraft): Tool/frontend for eudplib used to compile the language into a map
+- [euddraft](https://github.com/phu54321/euddraft): Tool/frontend for eudplib used to compile the language into a map.
-  - [eudplib](https://github.com/phu54321/eudplib): A programming language library based on EUD (Extended Unit Death) triggers, similar to Python syntax
+  - [eudplib](https://github.com/phu54321/eudplib): A programming language library based on EUD (Extended Unit Death) triggers, similar to Python syntax.
-- [LangUMS](https://github.com/LangUMS/langums): Programming language and compiler for StarCraft: Brood War triggers, similar to C syntax
+- [LangUMS](https://github.com/LangUMS/langums): Programming language and compiler for StarCraft: Brood War triggers, similar to C syntax.
 - [LIT](http://www.staredit.net/topic/16432/): Lua Interpreted Triggers - Another triggering language based on Lua.
 - [Oreo Triggers](https://github.com/brandonlilly/oreo-triggers): Oreo is another triggering language that compiles to map triggers, based on PHP.
 - [SC-REPL](https://github.com/mighty1231/screpl): SC-REPL provides command line interface and text UI based application framework on StarCraft I UMS maps, built on [euddraft](https://github.com/armoha/euddraft).